2 arrested in South Korea's deadliest fire in years

 Torch relay canceled

-The Olympic torch relay, which was due to pass through Jecheon on Friday, was canceled in the wake of the fire, according to the Jecheon city website.
+The Olympic torch relay, which was due to pass through Jecheon on Friday, was canceled in the wake of the fire, according to the city website.

 The relay and accompanying celebrations to be were part of the buildup to the 2018 Winter Olympics, to be held in Pyeongchang starting February 9.

-South Korean President Moon Jae-in visited the site of the blaze Friday.
+President Moon Jae-in visited the site of the blaze Friday.

-Jecheon is about 170 kilometers southeast of South Korea's capital, Seoul.
+Jecheon is about 170 kilometers southeast of the capital, Seoul.